 The Law on Foundations requires every foundation to publish the abridged version of its annual report on an announcement board in its office.
 Furthermore, foundations that have received donations from the state, overseas parties, or third parties totaling 500 million Indonesian rupiah (IDR) or more, or that possess assets other than endowed assets of over 20 billion IDR, must be audited by a public accountant and have their annual report summaries published in an Indonesian-language daily newspaper.
 The Societal Organizations Law requires societal organizations collecting public funds to maintain financial reports according to standards of accountancy and publish them regularly (Article 38).
 With regard to geographical location to operate, Societal Organizations Law provides that CSOs may have organizational structure abroad and may operate in all parts of Indonesia according to relevant laws and regulations (Articles 26 and 27).

-Although the law does not restrict the activities of CSOs, the government has been accused by CSOs of not providing adequate protection to CSO representatives in the face of threats and violence.
-A report by a Jakarta-based human rights CSO ‘Imparsial’ showed that between 2005 and 2009 the condition of human rights defenders deteriorated.
+The government has also been accused by CSOs of not providing adequate protection to CSO representatives in the face of threats and violence.
+A report by a Jakarta-based human rights CSO Imparsial showed that between 2005 and 2009 the condition of human rights defenders deteriorated.
 There were 46 torture cases reported; 29 cases of defenders being arrested with no clear reason; and 25 cases of intimidation, threats and terror against university students, farmers, journalists and CSOs activists.
-Therefore, Imparsial and a coalition of CSOs for the protection of human rights defenders have proposed a Bill on the Protection of Human Rights Defenders.
+In response, Imparsial and a coalition of CSOs for the protection of human rights defenders have proposed a Bill on the Protection of Human Rights Defenders.

 There are CSOs that are linked to local governments or ministries.
 They are usually called “red-license-plate CSOs” as government-owned cars in Indonesia have red license plates.
 They are allegedly created to facilitate corrupt practices and control over government-funded projects as well as to disseminate an opinion countering CSOs that criticize the government actions or policies.